 Alright, I really hope you make something you’re proud of with this beginner crochet sweater video tutorial!
-I wore my sweater around NYC last week for my visit to Lion Brand and it felt like a great big hug–a hug that I MADE MYSELF!
+I wore my sweater around NYC recently for my visit to Lion Brand and it felt like a great big hug–a hug that I MADE MYSELF!
 Woohoo!

 The Habitat Cardigan

 Pin this easy crochet sweater video tutorial for later here.